venteng/finalytics/README.md

 *by Huei-Wen Teng*

-This is a nice try to use gitHUB as a platform to collect all tools from our research lab.
+This is an experiment to use gitHUB as a platform to collect and share tools from our research lab.

 |Index|Topic | Member |Note|